AaronHeee/LLMs-as-Zero-Shot-Conversational-RecSys/README.md

 This is the evaluation data and Large Language Models (LLMs) results from our CIKM'23 paper:

-**Large Language Models as Zero-Shot Conversational Recommenders**, Zhankui He*, Zhouhang Xie*, Rahul Jha, Harald Steck, Dawen Liang, Yesu Feng, Bodhisattwa Majumder, Nathan Kallus, Julian McAuley, Conference on Information and Knowledge Management, CIKM'23.
+**Large Language Models as Zero-Shot Conversational Recommenders**, Zhankui He*, Zhouhang Xie*, Rahul Jha, Harald Steck, Dawen Liang, Yesu Feng, Bodhisattwa Majumder, Nathan Kallus, Julian McAuley, Conference on Information and Knowledge Management, CIKM'23. * denotes equal contribution.

 Please check the [arxiv version]() of this paper, where we will update more detailed information than the CIKM'23 version. **This is a work from UCSD-Netflix collaboration.**